-- Works with Co-Chairs as part of the key leadership team for the Council - Monitors Council membership to ensure an appropriate balance on the Council, encouraging and promoting diversity and inclusion - including diversity of professional roles, gender, race and ethnicity. - Works with Co-Chairs to identify and recruit industry leaders onto Council. - Participates in annual membership Draft with Co-Chairs. - Pays attention to participation and contributions of members. - Works with Co-Chairs to invite strong Council guests for Council meetings. - Stays attuned to the interests of membership and communicates with Co-Chairs about the topics and focus of Council meetings.
+- Works with Co-Chairs as part of the key leadership team for the Council - Monitors Council membership to ensure an appropriate balance on the Council, encouraging and promoting diversity and inclusion including diversity of professional roles, gender, race and ethnicity. - Works with Co-Chairs to identify and recruit industry leaders onto Council. - Participates in annual membership Draft with Co-Chairs. - Pays attention to participation and contributions of members. - Works to promote the product council by showcasing LPC meeting topics/news (posting to LinkedIn, sharing with colleagues, etc.) - Works with Co-Chairs to invite strong Council guests for Council meetings. - Stays attuned to the interests of membership and communicates with Co-Chairs about the topics and focus of Council meetings.